anaxite/tgdp-asciidoc-templates/how-to/template-how-to.md

 # Title

-:information_source: Before using this template, read the accompanying [how-to template guide](how-to-template-guide.md)
+ {Before using this template, read the accompanying [how-to template guide](how-to-template-guide.md)}

 ## Overview

 This guide explains how to {insert a brief description of the task}.

-:information_source: Here are some examples:

-- This guide explains how to comment on a pull request.
-- This guide explains how to create or delete a branch on GitHub.
-- This guide explains how to create a repository.

 {Optional: Specify when and why your user might want to perform the task.}

 ## Before you begin

-Before you {insert a brief description of the task}, complete the following prerequisites:
+Before you {insert a brief description of the task}, ensure:

 - Prerequisite 1
 - Prerequisite 2
 - Prerequisite 3

 ## {Task name 1}

 {Optional: Provide concise description of the purpose of this task.
 Only include this if the purpose is not clear from the task title.}

+{You can use this format to describe your steps:}

 1. {Write the step here.
 Use a verb to start.}

-:information_source: You can use this format to describe your step:

 {Optional: Explanatory text}